NixOS/nixos-hardware/radxa/README.md

 * No support guarantee.
 We are not here to teach people how to use NixOS.

-We explicitly want to avoid packaging the entire vendor SDK bootloader and kernel in Nix.
+We explicitly want to avoid packaging the entire vendor SDK bootloader and kernel in Nix， unless necessary.
 Those are not going to be accepted in `nixpkgs`, and our targetted audiences like homelabbers generally ignore the additional hardware features.

 This also aligns with [NixOS on ARM](https://wiki.nixos.org/wiki/NixOS_on_ARM)'s definition of "support":